withrvr/DSA/dev_guide.md

 ## run

-- open cmd to that directory location
+- open terminal to that file location
 - g++ [file-name].cpp && ./a.exe

-## example
+## Example

-- cd ./Array
+- cd ./Array/1/
-- g++ 1a.cpp && ./a.exe
+- g++ ./a.cpp && ./a.exe